peregilk/notramEnhancedNCC/README.md

 ---

-# How to regenerate
+# How to Regenerate File Tree

-Run this in the root directory:
+Please note that the jsonl-files are not included in the repo because they are way to large.
+Generate the file tree by running this command in the root directory.
+It will modify this README-file:

 ```bash
 ./create_tree.bash